griha41/Mate-Flag-Icons/README.md

 # Mate-Flag-Icons
-Lanuadge flags for MATE Desktop.
-Checked with LinuxMint 19.1
+Language flags for MATE Desktop.
+Checked with Linux Mint 19.1
 <br>

 # Installation
 	For system-wide: /usr/share/pixmaps (plase folder flags)
 	For user-only: ~/icons (plase folder flags)
-Then run dconf-editor (or install it and then run it) And go to section: org->mate->desktop->peripherals->keyboard->indicator Switch key “show-flags” from "false" to "true"
+Then run dconf-editor (or install it and then run it) Then go to section: org->mate->desktop->peripherals->keyboard->indicatorn Switch key “show-flags” from "false" to "true"

 (